 In alignment with the knowledge that fruits and vegetables are critical to promoting good health, the Kid’s Farmers Market Program combats health issues affecting low-income children such as diabetes and obesity through consistent distribution of produce and nutrition education.

-Kid’s Farmers Market Program provides free produce and education to children that have an unmet need for a reliable produce source and do not have the financial means to purchase produce on a consistent basis.
+Kid’s Farmers Market Program provides free produce and education to children of families who many experience an unmet need for a reliable produce source and may not have the financial means to purchase produce on a consistent basis.